KDE/documentation-develop-kde-org/content/docs/plasma/widget/porting_kf6.md

 ### Components to replace with others of same functionality

-#### Things moved to Kirigami
+#### Port to Kirigami or upstream QQC2

-The following things have been replaced by their Kirigami counterparts:
+The following Plasma components have been replaced by their Kirigami or upstream QtQuickControls 2 counterparts:

 | Plasma 5                                      | Plasma 6                                         |
 |-----------------------------------------------|--------------------------------------------------|